(Note: I've updated the numbers to $25,000 a year to reflect inflation since I originally wrote the article.)

 Education.
 Even if your child could get into a selective college, community college is often the wisest choice for those first two years.
 Not only is it usually far less expensive, teaching quality tends to be better because teaching, not research, is the main criterion for hiring and promoting faculty.
-And residence-hall life is overrated--dumping kids away from home for the first time into a low-supervision dorm is not so desirable an environment, even if it were free, let alone for the $10,000+ a year it typically costs.
+And residence-hall life is overrated--dumping kids away from home for the first time into a minimally supervised dorm is not so desirable an environment, even if it were free, let alone for the $12,000+ a year it typically costs.
 Assuming your home environment is reasonable, it's worth encouraging Junior to resist the peer pressure to go to an expensive college in favor of attending a community college and living at home.
 Another plus of that: It's often easier to transfer to a prestigious college after the first two years than to get into one straight out of high school.

 My wife has found expensive designer clothes at consignment stores for pennies on the dollar—like-new clothing that rich people sell after wearing once or twice, or not at all because they gained or lost weight before they got around to wearing it.
 Used clothing stores, including thrift stores like Goodwill and Salvation Army, especially those located in higher-income areas, sell some quite nice clothes and shoes for just a few bucks.